rajatb115/data-mining-col761/README.txt

 		./CSZ208507.sh -apriori <input_dataset> X <filename>

 To compare performance between Apriori and FP-tree implementation and plot graph for the comparison we will use the following command where input_dataset is the dataset on which we are running the algorithm.
-This script will run the Apriori and FP-tree algorithms on various minimum support threshold on the given dataset and create "plot.png" as output file and save it inside output folder.
+This script will run the Apriori and FP-tree algorithms on various minimum support threshold on the given dataset and create "plot.png" as output file and save it inside "output" folder.

 		./CSZ208507.sh <input_dataset> -plot